 1. What am I working on?

 So many tasks!
 I am currently job hunting and interviewing to become an educational assistant at local schools in this city that I currently call home.
 In my free time, I am brushing off my dusty guitar and mandolin, strengthening my vocals and diaphragm through daily exercises, and practicing my original compositions, some covers, and instrumentals to perform at a local market in August.
 My goal is to eventually play at more markets or coffee shops as I add to my repertoire.
 Thirdly, I am very slowly building a team of people with me in using Young Living Essential Oils.
 My oils blog is Ancient Essentials and I am in the process of learning even more of the history, science, and uses of essential oils for home and health.
 I am very passionate about essential oils and emotional support and it is something I am seeking to help others in as well.
 And, lastly, I am in a perpetual state of learning to live with less - purging my wardrobe, home items, books, and more.
 More and more, I am falling in love with simplicity and living only with what I need, use, and love.
 I feel as if I am in a stage of finding out who I really am, my specific tastes, and who I want to grow into being.
 This has required me to do intensive emotional purging, but it also manifests in the physical as well.
 I've been in a refining season that has not been easy or without many tears, but I sense that I am becoming who my Maker created me to be.
+2. How does my work differ from others of its genre?

 I am more of a journal and lifestyle blogger.
 My writing is woven together with emotions and discoveries.
 From what I have read of other bloggers in this genre, I would say that I do have a tendency to be more raw and emotional in my writing.
 Although my intention is to always be edifying and gracious in speech, I also believe in being completely honest - without throwing out all my baggage for the world to see.
 I am always learning the balance between discernment and honesty.
 I don't sugarcoat or walk cautiously around hard subjects.
 Yet, my aim is always to encourage and help others to better understand me or whatever topic I am writing about.